Monica Reinagel: Weighless.Life

 The year-long program called Weighless which Monica created with Brock Armstrong, combines nutrition and exercise science, behaviour modification, professional guidance, and community support to help you lose weight and keep it off long-term.
 The program was created out of a desire to help people reset their relationship with food and movement, rather than simply to help them lose weight.
 The catchphrase of the program "stop dieting and start weighing less" really sums up the program.
-Reinagle believes that we won't solve the obesity epidemic by inventing yet another diet, we will solve it by realizing that diets don't work.
+Reinagel believes that we won't solve the obesity epidemic by inventing yet another diet, we will solve it by realizing that diets don't work.

-Monica also runs a free Facebook group and a 7-Day Mindset reset to help people who are not enrolled in the Weighless program itself.

 Opera

 A classically trained singer, Reinagel has performed as a soloist with the Baltimore Opera Company, Ohio Light Opera, the Smithsonian Institution and Opera Lafayette, among others.